Explicit SEL Instruction

 Structuring Explicit SEL Instruction

-Here are some considerations for structuring explicit SEL instruction:
+Here are some important considerations for structuring explicit SEL instruction at your school:

-Give Teachers the Responsibility to Teach SEL: It is important that teachers, rather than counselors or support staff, take the lead on delivering explicit SEL instruction.
-This approach allows teachers to form strong relationships with their students and integrate SEL concepts throughout all instruction so students can practice and apply SEL in multiple contexts.
-By taking ownership of teaching SEL, teachers also enhance their own social and emotional learning.
+Give Teachers the Responsibility to Teach SEL: SEL instruction delivered by teachers has a more significant impact than programs delivered by non-school personnel (Cipriano et al., 2023).
+Teacher-led SEL instruction helps teachers form strong relationships with their students and integrate concepts throughout all instruction so students can practice and apply SEL in new contexts throughout the day.
+By taking ownership of teaching SEL, teachers also enhance their own SEL.
 Counselors and other support staff are great sources of knowledge on SEL and may support teachers by co-facilitating, coaching, or leading professional learning on SEL instruction.

 Download Tool